 Students who wish to apply for the level 8 courses at National College of Ireland must hold a full FETAC/QQI level 5 award, obtain 3 distinctions and meet the points requirements.

 Q7.
-What’s student life like at NCI?
+What’s student life at NCI like?

 As we are a small college, our students often comment that there is a friendly atmosphere with a real sense of community here.
 From formal balls to free comedy gigs and everything in between, the Student’s Union (NCISU) organise lots of events and activities throughout the academic year to bring some fun to student life on the NCI campus.